ramseyjiang/go_mid_to_senior/pkgusages/grpc/README.md

 What’s a Unary API?
 a.
 Unary RPC calls are the basic Request / Response that everyone is familiar with
 b.
 The client will send a message to the server and will receive one response from the server
 c.
-Unary RPC calls will be the most common for your APIs.
-d.
-Unary calls are very well suited when your data is small
-e.
-Start with Unary when writing APIs and use streaming API if performance is an issue
+Unary RPC calls will be the most common for your APIs. d.
+Unary calls are very well suited when your data is small e.
+Start with Unary when writing
-f.
-In gRPC Unary Calls are defined using Protocol Buffers
+APIs and use streaming API if performance is an issue f.
+In gRPC Unary Calls are defined using Protocol Buffers g.
-g.
 For each RPC call, we have to define a Request message and a Response message

 Size: JSON will produce an object that is larger than binary object.
 JSON supports only a limited number of data types:string, number, boolean, null, object, array.
 Binary supports more.

+It really depends on your use case.
+If you need a simple, flexible and lightweight API that can be accessed by any client and doesn’t require a lot of overhead, then REST API might be the way to go.
+On the other hand, if you need a high-performance API that can handle a lot of concurrent connections and support streaming, then gRPC might be a better fit.